jules2689/trudeau/trudeau/2020-04-18/pre_news.md

 **Catherine**:
 That's right.
-Anyone now who enters an airport, anyone who is doing any airline travel will need to weary non-medical mask, a cloth facecovering. we're talking about membersof  general public, they do not want people using those medical masks, but more and morepeople  have gone out of their house see people with those masks.
+Anyone now WHO enters an airport, anyone WHO is doing any airline travel will need to weary non-medical mask, a cloth facecovering. we're talking about membersof  general public, they do not want people using those medical masks, but more and morepeople WHO have gone out of their house see people with those masks.
 If you're in an airport or anywhere you cannot maintain that physical distancing, you will have to wear a face covering.
 That would be going through security or an I. D. check, border checks, getting on the plane itself.
 Monday at noon you will be expected to have some sort of face covering.
-There will be exceptions for people under the age of 2 and people who have mobility issues.
+There will be exceptions for people under the age of 2 and people WHO have mobility issues.
 This is for moments in the airport where you wouldn't be able to maintain safe physical distancing.
 This also came with guidelines for other modes of transportation as well.
 This raises questions about other places in society where people are unable to maintain that 2-metre distance as well, rosie.